-The ZERO Code is a building energy standard that includes both prescriptive and performance paths for building energy efficiency compliance (based on existing standards that are widely used by municipalities and building professionals worldwide) and is supported by compliance tools and simulation software.
+The ZERO Code is a building energy standard that includes both prescriptive and performance paths for building energy efficiency compliance (based on the highest performing national standards that are available to municipalities and building professionals worldwide) and is supported by compliance tools and simulation software.

-Complying with the ZERO Code entails first meeting the minimum prescriptive or performance requirements for building energy efficiency defined by ASHRAE Standard 90.1-2016.
-As part of a standardized and predictable process to continue to advance energy efficiency, new standards that exceed ASHRAE Standard 90.1-2016 have been incorporated into the ZERO Code, such as the 2018 International Green Construction Code (IgCC) and ASHRAE Standard 189.1-2017.
-Newer versions of ASHRAE 90.1, 189.1 and the IGCC will be incorporated as they are published.
-Once the minimum energy efficiency requirements are met, then the on-site and/or off-site renewable energy is calculated to achieve zero-net-carbon.
+Complying with the ZERO Code entails first meeting the minimum prescriptive or performance requirements for building energy efficiency defined by any of the following: ASHRAE Standard 90.1-2016, ASHRAE Standard 90.1-2019, IECC 2021, 2018 International Green Construction Code (IgCC) and ASHRAE Standard 189.1-2017, 2019 or the upcoming 2022 California BEES.
+As part of a standardized and predictable process to continue to advance energy efficiency, new standards that exceed the current standards will be incorporated into the ZERO Code as they are published.

 The ZERO Code offers code adaptable language and a flexible approach for incorporating renewable energy, both through on-site generation and/or off-site procurement.
 By establishing a flexible approach, the ZERO Code is applicable to all new commercial and institutional buildings, and mid- to high-rise housing, including buildings with limited on-site renewable energy generating capacity (e.g. buildings in dense urban environments).

 The ZERO Code Renewable Energy Standard has been adopted into the 2021 International Energy Conservation Code as the Zero Code Renewable Energy Appendix.